✓ Updated February 2026

 Getting Around Agra, India

-These three-wheeled motorized vehicles are ubiquitous in Agra and perfect for short to medium distances, especially within the city.
-They're nimble enough to navigate narrow lanes and get you close to attractions.
+These iconic three-wheeled vehicles are ubiquitous in Agra and perfect for short to medium distances within the city.
+They're nimble enough to navigate narrow lanes and a quintessential Indian experience.

 Cycle Rickshaws